ebresafegaga/TheViewFromTheLeft/README.md

 My favourite view patterns and some proofs in Idris.

-You can also do this in your favourite dependently typed PL.
+You can also do this in your favourite dependently typed PL (well, maybe not).

 Inspired by Conor McBride and James McKinna's [classic](http://www.e-pig.org/downloads/view.pdf).